 A lot of people ask me how to gain an edge in the SEO game.
-But they say, “Don’t tell me post quality content, everybody says that.”
+But they say, “Don’t tell me post quality content for SEO, everybody says that.”
 Obviously, if everybody says it, it’s because it’s crucial.
 Otherwise, it would only be said by a few.

-I’ve said this before: at its most simplest, SEO comes down to two things.
+I’ve said this before: at its most simplest, content for SEO comes down to two things.
 Focus on those two, and you will do well.
 They are:

 - The quality of your content;

 - The quality of your experience.

 In other words, give good content and make sure the user’s experience in consuming that content is just as good.
 That’s it.

 But a lot of people want specific advice.
 They ask me, “Sure, but what defines ‘quality’ then?”
 The answer to which is subjective, even with Google.
 Why?
 Because Google doesn’t arbitrarily decide what “quality” is.

 Sure, it uses a scoring system that looks at a number of aspects.
 But what decides the weight of each aspect is not neatly defined.
 Some are based on a number of factors, including traffic, feedback, data, behavior, intent, etc.

 In other words, “quality” is not defined by a series of attributes.
 Many content marketers tend to define quality as technical (e.g., length, grammar, citations, well-researched, fact-checked, etc) and/or esthetic (e.g., formatting, structure, visual aids, writing style, links, etc).

 But none of these, in and of themselves, matter.